Automated Constitutive Model Discovery by Pairing Sparse Regression Algorithms with Model Selection Criteria: Methodology

 \item \textbf{Move along equiangular path:} Update the coefficient vector by moving from $\tilde{\vecc}_{t-1}$ in a direction that is equiangular to all features in the current active set $\mathcal{A}_t$.
 The algorithm proceeds along this path until a new, inactive feature has the same correlation with the residual as those in $\mathcal{A}_t$.
 This process yields the updated coefficient vector $\tilde{\vecc}_t$.
 This specific direction ensures that the KKT conditions for the LASSO problem remain valid.

 \item \textbf{Residual update:} Calculate the new residual corresponding to the updated coefficients:

 \end{enumerate} As iterations proceed, LARS produces a sequence of coefficient vectors $\{\tilde{\vecc}_t\}_{t=0}^{T}$, where $T$ denotes the final iteration index (typically bounded above by $n_{\phi}$).
 These iterates trace the piecewise-linear path associated with the \ac{LASSO} problem \cite{hastie_statisticalLearning_2009}.
 The final scaled coefficient vector is taken as $\tilde{\vecc}^* = \tilde{\vecc}_{t^\star}$, where the optimal iterate $t^\star$ along the LARS path is determined by the model selection criterion.
-Note that there are also modifications of the LARS algorithm that allow the active set to decrease, see \cite{efron_leastAngleRegression_2004}.

-In short, while \ac{LASSO} defines the optimization problem, \ac{LARS} provides a constructive, geometric algorithm that generates its entire set of solutions.
-See, e.g., \cite{hastie_statisticalLearning_2009} for more details.
-When features are strongly correlated and \ac{LASSO} solutions may not be unique, the \ac{LARS} path remains consistent with the \ac{KKT} conditions.
-Still, it may differ from the path obtained by direct penalized optimization.